Healthcare

 Automates prior authorization for biologic medications using AI/ML, helping specialty clinics reduce denial rates by 50% and staff time by 20x to get patients on life-changing therapies faster.

-Ruma Care has publicly launched its Formulary Navigator tool for real-time insurance coverage lookups, automated PA submission for medical and pharmacy benefits, and copay assistance enrollment.
+Ruma Care has publicly launched its Formulary Navigator tool (ask.rumacare.com) for real-time insurance coverage lookups, automated PA submission for medical and pharmacy benefits, and copay assistance enrollment.
 Current geographic focus is California and Nevada specialty clinics, with stated plans to expand therapeutic areas and deepen EHR/pharmacy integrations.
 Their public messaging centers on becoming a full-service digital hub for specialty medication access.
+The platform consolidates a workflow that traditionally spans 70+ online portals, disparate paper forms, and manual phone calls into a single streamlined platform.

 Job postings and team composition remain heavily technical (no sales/BD hires), suggesting continued product-led growth and engineering investment over GTM scaling.
-The CTO's Apple ML/robotics background hints at computer vision or advanced NLP for clinical document processing.
+The CTO's Apple ML background (building ML models for Siri) hints at advanced NLP for clinical document processing.
 GitHub and YC Demo Day signals point toward FHIR-based EHR integration work and payer API development.
 Likely building predictive approval scoring models trained on denial pattern data.
-Conference and accelerator network activity suggests pharma manufacturer partnership exploration for copay/hub services,a potential second revenue stream beyond clinic SaaS fees.
+Conference and accelerator network activity suggests pharma manufacturer partnership exploration for copay/hub services, a potential second revenue stream beyond clinic SaaS fees.

 The system learns from every rejected insurance claim to figure out exactly what each insurer wants, so the next submission gets it right the first time.